 - Literacy and numeracy skills at primary school level are well below the international average.
-Low uptake and pass rates for mathematics and science at Grade 12 level inhibit growth in higher education, particularly in engineering, science and technology. - About 47 percent of 22 to 25-year-olds in the country have completed Grade 12, compared to 70 percent in most developing countries.
-The national pass rate for the National Senior Certificate examination increased from 70.2 percent in 2011 to 73.9 percent in 2012.
-However, in three provinces (Eastern Cape, KwaZulu-Natal and the Northern Cape), the pass rate decreased over this period. - Poor-quality results in primary school lead to weak participation in other school levels.
+Low uptake and pass rates for mathematics and science at Grade 12 level inhibit growth in higher education, particularly in engineering, science and technology. - About 52 percent of 24-year-olds in the country have completed Grade 12, compared to 70 percent in most developing countries.
+The national pass rate for the National Senior Certificate examination increased from 75.1 percent in 2017 to 78.2 percent in 2018.
+However, in two provinces (Western Cape and the Northern Cape), the pass rate decreased over this period. - Poor-quality results in primary school lead to weak participation in other school levels.
 Large numbers of learners are dropping out of secondary schools without getting a National Senior Certificate or Grade 12, or an FET or adult basic education and training qualification.
 About 1 million young people exit the schooling system annually, of whom 65 percent leave without achieving a Grade 12 certificate.
-Half of those who exit the schooling system do so after Grade 11, either because they do not enrol in Grade 12 or they fail Grade 11. - While participation rates in FET institutions have grown significantly, they are still insufficient in number and quality to meet the intermediate skills needs of the economy.
+Half of those who exit the schooling system do so after Grade 11, either because they do not enrol in Grade 12 or they fail Grade 11. - In 2018, only 780 000 people enrolled in general vocational programmes at FET colleges.
+While participation rates in FET institutions have grown significantly, they are still insufficient in number and quality to meet the intermediate skills needs of the economy.
 Only a small number of those who leave the schooling system enrol in technical vocational education and training (TVET) colleges or have access to any post-school training.
-In 2011, only 115 000 people enrolled in general vocational programmes at FET colleges.
+Despite a government target of seeing 2.5 million young South Africans enrolled at TVET colleges, less than 800 000 students are currently registered.
+Compare that with the country's nearly 1 million university students, and the big percentage of youth not attending any tertiary institutions, it's clear that there's work to be done.